artsy/force/docs/creating_review_app.md

 ### Updating the review app

-If you want to push subsequent changes to the review app, push a new build to the same tag with the `--overwrite` flag:
+If the review app was created via Circle as mentioned above, simply push up your changes on the `review-app-awesome-feature` branch.

+If the app was built locally, do:

 ```sh
 hokusai registry push --overwrite --skip-latest --force --tag awesome-feature